flutter/website/faq.md

 ### How does Flutter run my code on Android? {#run-android}

-The engine's C/C++ code is compiled with Android's NDK, and the majority of the framework and application code is running as native code compiled by the Dart compiler.
+The engine's C/C++ code is compiled with Android's NDK, and any Dart code is AOT-compiled into native code.
+The app runs using the native instruction set (no interpreter is involved).

 ### How does Flutter run my code on iOS? {#run-ios}